-We often “throw around” vague words like “successful, effective, and great” but what do these words really mean?
-When it comes to organizations what is “great”?
-Some have defined “great” as stock price over a period of years compared to other similar companies (e.g., Collins, 2001).
-While financial performance is an essential outcome to be great, by itself, is not a complete definition of truly sustainable excellence or great.
+We often “throw around” vague words like “successful, effective, and great,” but what do these words really mean?
+When it comes to organizations, what is “great”?
+Some have defined “great” as stock price over the years compared to other similar companies (e.g., Collins, 2001).
+While financial performance is an essential outcome to be great, by itself, it is not a complete definition of truly sustainable excellence or great.

-The definition of success, or what I call sustainable excellence really is the ability to redesign and create value for multiple stakeholders, including the financials, but also the customers, the workforce, the suppliers and partners, doing it in a way that’s good for the community and they’re happy to have us in their area and doing it in a way that’s at least neutral and could be a positive for the natural environment.
+The definition of success, or what I call sustainable excellence, is the ability to redesign and create value for multiple stakeholders, including investors, customers, workforce, suppliers and partners, and doing it in a way that’s good for the community and in a way that’s at least neutral and could be a positive for the natural environment.

-In short, success, or being great, to me, is being able to create financial or economic results in a way that doesn’t require stealing from other stakeholders in order to do it.
-When you’re stealing from other stakeholders in order to do it, it’s not sustainable.
-So you may achieve it for a period of time, but it’s not sustainable.
+In short, success, or being great, is being able to create financial or economic results in a way that doesn’t require stealing from other stakeholders to do it.
+When you’re stealing from other stakeholders to do it, it’s not sustainable.
+So you may achieve it for a while, but it’s not sustainable.

 How well is your organization doing at creating value for your stakeholders?
 How do you know?
-If value for multiple stakeholders is the definition of great we need measures of value for each key stakeholder group in order to know how well we are doing today, how fast and how much we are improving, and how we compare to other similar organizations and world-class performance.
+If the value for multiple stakeholders is the definition of great, we need measures of value for each key stakeholder group to understand how well we are doing today, how fast and how much we are improving, and how we compare to other similar organizations and world-class performance.
 The comprehensive scorecard includes both the outcome measures of stakeholder value and the process measures that predict stakeholder value.
-A comprehensive scorecard helps us understand the organization system of inter-related processes and projects.
+A comprehensive scorecard helps us understand the organizational system of inter-related processes and projects.

 Collins, J. (2001).
 Good to great: Why some companies make the leap…and others don’t.
 New York: HarperCollins.